jarun/nnn/README.md

   - FreeDesktop compliant trash utility integration
   - Cross-dir file/all/range selection
   - Create (with parents), rename, duplicate files and dirs
+  - Create new file or directory (tree) on startup
   - Batch renamer for selection or dir
   - List input stream of file paths from stdin or plugin
   - Copy (as), move (as), delete, archive, link selection